MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementEmbeddedSimActivationCodePool.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACTIVATIONCODES <IMicrosoftGraphEmbeddedSimActivationCode\[]>: The activation codes which belong to this pool.
+`ACTIVATIONCODES <IMicrosoftGraphEmbeddedSimActivationCode[]>`: The activation codes which belong to this pool.
 This navigation property is used to post activation codes to Intune but cannot be used to read activation codes from Intune.
   - `[IntegratedCircuitCardIdentifier <String>]`: The Integrated Circuit Card Identifier (ICCID) for this embedded SIM activation code as provided by the mobile operator.
   - `[MatchingIdentifier <String>]`: The MatchingIdentifier (MatchingID) as specified in the GSMA Association SGP.22 RSP Technical Specification section 4.1.
   - `[SmdpPlusServerAddress <String>]`: The fully qualified domain name of the SM-DP+ server as specified in the GSM Association SPG .22 RSP Technical Specification.

-ASSIGNMENTS <IMicrosoftGraphEmbeddedSimActivationCodePoolAssignment\[]>: Navigational property to a list of targets to which this pool is assigned.
+`ASSIGNMENTS <IMicrosoftGraphEmbeddedSimActivationCodePoolAssignment[]>`: Navigational property to a list of targets to which this pool is assigned.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-BODYPARAMETER `<IMicrosoftGraphEmbeddedSimActivationCodePool>`: A pool represents a group of embedded SIM activation codes.
+`BODYPARAMETER <IMicrosoftGraphEmbeddedSimActivationCodePool>`: A pool represents a group of embedded SIM activation codes.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActivationCodeCount <Int32?>]`: The total count of activation codes which belong to this pool.
   - `[ActivationCodes <IMicrosoftGraphEmbeddedSimActivationCode[]>]`: The activation codes which belong to this pool.
 This navigation property is used to post activation codes to Intune but cannot be used to read activation codes from Intune.
     - `[IntegratedCircuitCardIdentifier <String>]`: The Integrated Circuit Card Identifier (ICCID) for this embedded SIM activation code as provided by the mobile operator.
     - `[MatchingIdentifier <String>]`: The MatchingIdentifier (MatchingID) as specified in the GSMA Association SGP.22 RSP Technical Specification section 4.1.
     - `[SmdpPlusServerAddress <String>]`: The fully qualified domain name of the SM-DP+ server as specified in the GSM Association SPG .22 RSP Technical Specification.
   - `[Assignments <IMicrosoftGraphEmbeddedSimActivationCodePoolAssignment[]>]`: Navigational property to a list of targets to which this pool is assigned.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
       - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
   - `[CreatedDateTime <DateTime?>]`: The time the embedded SIM activation code pool was created.
 Generated service side.
   - `[DeviceStates <IMicrosoftGraphEmbeddedSimDeviceState[]>]`: Navigational property to a list of device states for this pool.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CreatedDateTime <DateTime?>]`: The time the embedded SIM device status was created.
 Generated service side.
     - `[DeviceName <String>]`: Device name to which the subscription was provisioned e.g. DESKTOP-JOE
     - `[LastSyncDateTime <DateTime?>]`: The time the embedded SIM device last checked in.
 Updated service side.